-I sat down with TeraTech President and Co-Founder, Michael Smith, to truly understand the vision behind TeraTech.
+I sat down with TeraTech President and Co-Founder, Michaela Light, to truly understand the vision behind TeraTech.
 From its 1989 inception TeraTech (partially a play on “Microsoft”, micro = one millionth, terra = one trillion) has proved itself as experts in ColdFusion and gurus at solving complex web based problems.

-In 1989, Smith, originally from England, came off a programming project in the Netherlands and decided to travel to see what he wanted to do next.
-He landed in Rockville, Maryland with the idea of opening his own business, one that focused on software quality, did not adhere to the typical 9-5 work-week, and that treated its clients and employees with mutual respect.
-“Certainly, the atmosphere is what’s important to me,” he notes.
-He met up with Liz Whitaker to actual begin this business on their own terms and with their own rules.
+In 1989, Light, originally from England, came off a programming project in the Netherlands and decided to travel to see what she wanted to do next.
+She landed in Rockville, Maryland with the idea of opening her own business, one that focused on software quality, did not adhere to the typical 9-5 work-week, and that treated its clients and employees with mutual respect.
+“Certainly, the atmosphere is what’s important to me,” she notes.
+She met up with Liz Whitaker to actual begin this business on their own terms and with their own rules.

 This long journey is far from over for TeraTech.
 We are still striving to improve software quality worldwide and solve complex programming problems and sick servers.